All Products

 Document Center

-Container Service for Kubernetes:Schedule pods to elastic container instances that are deployed as virtual nodes
+:Schedule pods to run on elastic container instances through virtual nodes

-When you use a Container Service for Kubernetes (ACK) cluster, you may need to launch a large number of pods within a short period of time.
-If you choose to create Elastic Compute Service (ECS) instances for the pods, the creation process is time-consuming.
-If you choose to reserve ECS instances, the instances are idle before pod creation and after pod termination, resulting in resource waste.
-To address this issue, we recommend that you schedule the pods to elastic container instances that are deployed as virtual nodes.
+When using Container Service for Kubernetes (ACK) clusters, you may need to quickly launch many pods in a short time.
+Scaling out Elastic Compute Service (ECS) nodes for these pods takes too long, while reserving extra idle ECS instances wastes resources.
+A better solution is to schedule pods to run on elastic container instances through ACK virtual nodes.
 This way, you do not need to purchase or manage ECS instances.
-This topic describes how to schedule pods to elastic container instances in registered clusters.
+This topic describes how to schedule pods to elastic container instances in ACK One registered clusters.

 How it works